Top 12 School Psychologist Skills to Put on Your Resume

 Why It's Important

-Assessment is crucial for a School Psychologist as it enables the identification of students' strengths, weaknesses, learning needs, and emotional or behavioral issues.
-This process informs tailored interventions, supports educational planning, and ensures students receive the appropriate resources and strategies to succeed academically, socially, and emotionally.
+Assessment is crucial for a School Psychologist as it enables the identification of students' strengths, needs, and potential barriers to learning and well-being.
+This process informs tailored interventions, supports educational planning, and ensures students receive appropriate resources and strategies to succeed academically, socially, and emotionally.

 How to Improve Assessment Skills